Food waste

 Bread

-• Feel like you’re always throwing away those end of loaf crusts?
+- Feel like you’re always throwing away those end of loaf crusts?
 Try storing them in the freezer to make breadcrumbs or croutons, or add open-grill sandwiches into your dinner meal plan.
-Make a little pizza with your crusts and add some sauce, cheese, mushroom or pineapple for a pizza inspired open-grilled sandwich.
+Make a small pizza using crusts.
+Add sauce and cheese.
+Include mushrooms or pineapple for a pizza-inspired open sandwich.
 Try some asparagus, ham and cheese for more of a café style option.

 More food waste tips